ansys/pymapdl/doc/source/contribution_and_api/index.rst

 While these methods might include some MAPDL commands, they are generally specific to PyMAPDL methods and classes.
 PyMAPDL methods extend existing MAPDL methods in a Pythonic manner.
-For a mapping of classic MAPDL commands to PyMAPDL, see :ref:`ref_mapdl_commands`.
+For a mapping of MAPDL commands to PyMAPDL, see :ref:`ref_mapdl_commands`.

 .. toctree::